 The faculty of the Physical Therapist Assistant Program at Loma Linda University have formalized the policy regarding requirements of supervision and documentation for our students which reflects both legal and ethical mandates.
-A description of what constitutes legal supervision is excerpted below form "Reference Guide to the Laws and Regulations Governing the Practice of Physical Therapy in California" Updated March 2006.
+A description of what constitutes legal supervision is excerpted below form "California Code of Regulations".